 The School is committed to creating a safe and secure learning environment for all.
+Our campus safety procedures are continuously reviewed and updated as necessary.

 The School reviews and updates its Emergency Preparedness Plan annually.
 Faculty and staff receive specific training on different emergency and safety procedures.
 The school uses alarms and video to monitor entrance and exit points throughout the school.